 Dream of:06 July 1983 "Wrong People"

-Louise and I were doing some research together and one Sunday we went to the building housed the Waco Law Office.
+My girlfriend Louise and I were doing some research together and one Sunday we went to the building which housed the Waco Law Office (where I worked as a law clerk).
 We went to McNamara's (a female attorney) law office and entered her law library.
-We began working and while we were there, the elder Mr. McNamara (McNamara's father, also an attorney) walked in.
+We began working and while we were there, the elder Mr. McNamara (McNamara's father-in-law, also an attorney) walked in.
 He seemed somewhat startled to see us, but he said hi and then went into his office.

-Louise began looking around the place; I didn't want her to bother anything.
+Louise began looking around the place; I did not want her to bother anything.
 She wanted to know which office was McNamara's and I pointed it out to her.
 She walked over to it and looked in.
 She then returned to where I was and we continued working.

 We left the library and walked into the reception room.
 We lay down on the floor, spread out some books in front of us and began looking at them.
 We whispered quite low because we didn't want to bother Mr. McNamara, but then he walked into the room where we were and saw us whispering.
 I was unsure, but I thought he might think we were trying to hide something.
 He walked on out the door into the hall.